ManiNukala/Churn-Analytics/Churn_Analytics.md

 \#\# R Markdown
 ---------------

-In this project we will be doing exploratory data analysis and build high performance models to predict customer churn.
+In this project we will be doing exploratory d ta analysis and build high performance models to predict customer churn.
 Let us start off by importing required libraries and reading in our data. ---

 ``` r
 library(tidyverse)